Ensembl/ensembl-hive/docs/creating_pipelines/accumulators.rst

 Advanced data structures
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``accu_address`` key can actually define more complex data structures
+The ``accu_address`` key can define more complex data structures by
-by chaining the *simple* address types shown above.
-For instance the
+chaining the simple address types shown above.
+For instance the following
-following accumulator definition
-will create a multi-level hash that stores the list of all genes on each triplet (species,
+Accumulator definition will create a multi-level hash that stores the list
-chromosome, strand).
+of all genes on each triplet (species, chromosome, strand).

 .. code-block:: none